Savvy Tips Guru

 Negotiate the Trade-In Value

-Don’t accept the first offer for your trade-in.
-Dealerships often start with a lowball offer, so don’t be afraid to negotiate.
-Do your research to know what your car is worth and use that information to your advantage.
+Don’t agree to the first offer the dealership gives you for your trade-in.
+They often start with a low offer, so it’s okay to negotiate.
+Make sure you know what your car is really worth by doing some research, and use that information to help you get a better deal.

 Pay Down the Negative Equity